-A new Community Link Worker or social prescribing service will be available in Beith Health Centre from Friday 4 November 2016.
+A new Community Link Worker or social prescribing service started in Beith Health Centre Friday 4 November 2016.
 It offers a way of enabling GP’s and Practice Staff to refer and support patients with social, emotional or practical needs with non-medical services and activities available in the community to help improve their health and wellbeing.

 The Community Link Worker will provide health, social care and community activity guidance and support to patients and carers to facilitate access.
 This includes the provision of information, intelligence and support through multiple communication channels including Carena, the award winning Care & Support website www.carena.org.uk.